Frequently Asked Questions

 What's the difference between silicone and stainless steel grow mediums?

-Read our blog: Silicone Reusable Microgreen Grow Medium - Complete Grow Medium Overview
+Read our blog: Silicone Reusable Microgreen Grow Medium: Complete Overview

 How do I clean reusable grow mediums?

-- Scrape off roots with our cleaning tool
+- Scrape off roots with our Microgreen Medium Scraper.

-- Sanitize with boiling water (1-2 minutes) after every grow
+- Sanitize with boiling water (1 to 2 minutes) after every grow.

-Total cleanup time: about 5 minutes per sheet.
-Many growers will wash and sanitize in batches for quicker timing.
+Total cleanup time is about 5 minutes per medium.
+Many growers wash and sanitize in batches for quicker timing.

-Read our blog: How to Clean and Sanitize Microgreen Trays and Reusable Grow Mediums: Complete Guide
+Read our blog: How to Clean and Sanitize Microgreen Trays and Reusable Grow Mediums

 How long do reusable grow mediums last?